 Subjective norm come from neighbourhood factors that describe someone perception of social force on him/her to performance or not performance the behaviour (Fishbein & Ajzen, 1975).
 In food choice, social elements shown more significant than genetic factor for development of personal distinction (Svein Ottar Olsen, 2004).
 This factors could be from family and friends (Verbeke & Vackier, 2005).
 For example, family that reject the certain product will not be chosen by that family.
 Olsen (2001) found that there is a significant result of personal norm on intentionto consume fish.
 Further, Robinson and Smith (2002) also documented a clear relationship between personal norm and motovation to consume fish.
 Moreover, Tuu et al. (2008) also investigate the intention to consume fish and subjective norm as one of significant predictors.
-Thong and Olsen (2008) also found that the personal norm has a clear association with intentionto consume fish.
+Thong and Olsen (2008) also found that there is a clear relationship between spersonal norm and intentionto consume fish.
 Finally, Tomic et al. (2016) conclude that there is a clear relationship between spersonal norm and intentionto consume fish.
 Hence, the proposed hypothesis is.

-H3: subjective Norm has a positive association with motivation to consume fish
+H3: subjective Norm has a positive association with motvation to consume fish.